 Message to world leaders

-A few days before, the head of Scotland’s devolved government, Nicola Sturgeon, admitted to feeling “really uncomfortable” after a conversation with Nakate and her fellow climate activist Greta Thunberg, in which they put to her their criticisms of the way the world’s governments have been handling climate change.
+The head of Scotland’s devolved government, Nicola Sturgeon, admitted to feeling “really uncomfortable” after a conversation on the sidelines of the summit with Nakate and her fellow climate activist Greta Thunberg, in which they put to her their criticisms of the way the world’s governments have been handling climate change.

-Along with many other climate activists from around the world, Nakate has been taking the message to world leaders at Cop26 that young people feel betrayed by governments’ failure to cut carbon emissions.
+Along with many other climate activists from around the world, Nakate took the message to world leaders at Cop26 that young people feel betrayed by governments’ failure to cut carbon emissions.

 - keeping to the target of limiting the rise in global temperature to 1.5°C above pre-industrial levels